Billing and Payment

-If you are having difficulty paying your bills, contact our Billing Department at 425-787-0220 for help to determine if you qualify for our Extended Payment Arrangements or Senior Citizen/Disabled Low-income Discount Programs.
+If you are having difficulty paying your bills, contact our Billing Department at 425-787-0220 for help to determine if you qualify for our or Extended Payment Arrangement or Senior Citizen/Disabled Low-Income Discount Programs.
 If you qualify for a discount program, the discount will only be applied to future bills.

 Who pays the Alderwood Water & Wastewater Bill?

 The District will bill the owner/landlord directly.
 However, a tenant, property manager or another 3rd party may sign up for online account access through our website.
 Please ask the property owner to give you the account number and you can then add that account number to your account profile.
 From there you may view bills, sign up for ebilling and schedule payments, regardless of the name appearing on the account.